matanbruker/repfeed/README.md

 ## Start Work With RepFeed!
 After the installation, please make sure that the extension is active.
 If not, you may click on the extension's icon for make it active.
 <br>
 Now, you may visit twitter website.
-You may click on the following link:[Twitter](https://twitter.com/home)
+You may click on the following link:  [Twitter](https://twitter.com/home)